-E. Students from a Community College, College of Applied Arts and Technology (CAAT) or a CEGEP
+D. Students from a Community College, College of Applied Arts and Technology (CAAT) or a CEGEP

-Applicants who have completed studies in a College of Applied Arts and Technology (CAAT) or a CEGEP programme, may qualify for transfer credits.
+Applicants who have completed studies in a community college, a College of Applied Arts and Technology (CAAT) or a CEGEP programme, may qualify for transfer credits.
 Applications are considered on an individual basis.

-F. Acceptable High School Courses for Admission
+E. Acceptable High School Courses for Admission